andiwirz/com.mova-dreame.mower/README.md

 - Mower error occurred
 - Battery is low
 - Firmware update available
+- Obstacle detected by AI camera *(fires once per obstacle after each mowing session, with a photo and obstacle type token — requires AI obstacle photo capture to be enabled in device settings)*

 **And...**
 - Mower is / is not mowing